ropensci/roweb/_posts/2016-03-28-software-review.md

 the authors or re-reviewing an updated package.

-Package writing and reviewing are generally volunteer activities, and as one respondent put it, the process

-> still feels more like community service than a professional obligation.
+Package writing and reviewing are generally volunteer activities, and as one respondent put it, the process "still feels more like community service than a professional obligation."
 7 of 16 reviewers respondents mentioned the time to it took to review and respond as a negative of the process.
 For this process to be sustainable, we have to figure out how to limit the burden on our reviewers.